tejasrsuthar/tejassuthar.co.in/about/index.md

-### What to start a project with me or any suggestions?
+### Want to start a project with me or have any suggestions?

 <a href="#" class="btn btn-success">Hire Me</a>